bartificer/programming-by-stealth/docs/pbs33.md

 OK, now that we have some more tests written, we can write some more code.

-BTW, if you’re wondering how many tests it’s OK to write before writing the code that gets them to pass – that’s up to you, but TDD fundamentalists will insist it’s one test, then code, then one test etc..
-I don’t find that at all practical – instead, I take what I consider a _mouthful-sized_ number of tests approach – when I think the tests I’ve written make a nice easy to chew mouthful, I switch from tests to code.
+BTW, if you’re wondering how many tests it’s OK to write before writing the code that gets them to pass – that’s up to you, but TDD fundamentalists will insist it’s one test, then code, then one test etc. I don’t find that at all practical – instead, I take what I consider a _mouthful-sized_ number of tests approach – when I think the tests I’ve written make a nice easy to chew mouthful, I switch from tests to code.
 The exact number depends on the complexity of the tests.
 Basically, I make a judgement call each time.

 Let’s add the stub of our function to our API, and include the code for argument validation.
-Add the following into `pbs.math.js` by appending it to the self-exectuting anonymous function:
+Add the following into `pbs.math.js` by appending it to the self-executing anonymous function:

 ```javascript
     //